hydephp/develop/docs/creating-content/managing-assets.md

 It may seem weird to have two folders for storing the compiled assets, but it is quite useful.

 The `_site` directory is intended to be excluded from version control, while the `_media` folder is included in the version control.
-You are of course free to modify this behaviour by editing the `webpack.mix.js` file to change the output directory.
+You are of course free to modify this behaviour by editing the `vite.config.js` file to change the output directory.

 ## How Do I Compile Assets?

 First, make sure that you have installed all the NodeJS dependencies using `npm install`.
-Then run `npm run dev` to compile the assets.
-If you want to compile the assets for production, run `npm run prod`.
+Then run `npm run dev` to compile the assets in development mode.
+For production builds, run `npm run build`.
-You can also run `npm run watch` to watch for changes in the source files and recompile the assets automatically.
+You can also run `npm run preview` to preview the built assets.

 ### How does it work?

-Hyde uses [Laravel Mix](https://laravel-mix.com/) (which is a wrapper for [Webpack](https://webpack.js.org/)) to compile the assets.
+Hyde uses [Vite](https://vite.dev/) to compile assets.

 When running the `npm run dev/prod` command, the following happens:

-1. Laravel Mix will compile the `resources/assets/app.css` file into `_media/app.css` using PostCSS with TailwindCSS and AutoPrefixer.
+1. Vite will compile the `resources/assets/app.css` file into `_media/app.css` using PostCSS with TailwindCSS and AutoPrefixer.
-2. Mix then copies the `_media` folder into `_site/media`, this is so that they are automatically accessible to your site without having to rerun `php hyde build`.
+2. Vite then copies the `_media` folder into `_site/media`, this is so that they are automatically accessible to your site without having to rerun `php hyde build`.

 ## Telling Hyde where to find assets